-Did you know that the temperature inside your car can go up to 145 degree Fahrenheit and the exterior temperature can go up to even 200 degree Fahrenheit when left under sun for longer period of time.
+Did you know that the temperature inside your car can go up to 145 degree Fahrenheit and the exterior temperature can go up to even 200 degree Fahrenheit when left under the sun for a longer period of time.

 And cars are not designed heatproof.